df-rw/ob-app-sidecar/README.md

 ## Aside: What is a validator application?

-The validator application accepts requests from the client and validates them prior to the request being handed off to the application.
+The validator application accepts requests from the client and validates them prior to the request being handed off to the backend application.
 What the validation does is application dependent, and could be anything like a basic auth check, a cookie check or JWT validation.

 The validator application exists _separately_ from the application and proxy;
 however the proxy is (and in production, must be!) configured to send all requests through the validator.

-The purpose of having a validator application, aside from it's function, is to provide a single method of validation that doesn't require changes to a backend application.
+The purpose of having a validator application, aside from it's function, is to provide a single method of validation that doesn't require changes to the backend application.

+It can also provide a second layer of security.
+For example, when using Google's Identity-Aware Proxy (IAP), the header `X-Goog-IAP-JWT-Assertion` is added to a client request by IAP before reaching the backend application.
+This can be checked in the validator to ensure that IAP is enabled.

 ## Prerequisites